 - it is unlawful for any corporation to assume or use the title of certified public accountant, or to use any words, letters, abbreviations, symbols, or other means of identification that such corporation has received a certificate of qualification from the Board admitting it to practice as a CPA [NCGS 93-5].

 Selecting a CPA

 Because the Board cannot endorse or recommend a specific CPA or CPA firm to consumers, word-of-mouth referrals from individuals who have used the services of a particular CPA or CPA firm are a good way to select a CPA.
 However, there are certain steps you should take when selecting a CPA to perform services for you or your company or organization.

 - Check the license status in the Board’s database.
 Specifically, make sure the license is current and active.
 Note the date the CPA was licensed and the date his or her license expires.
 Check the date the firm was registered with the Board and if that registration is current and active.
-In addition, the National Association of State Boards of Accountancy (NASBA) operates CPAVerify, a database that provides licensing information from 42 boards of accountancy.
+In addition, the National Association of State Boards of Accountancy (NASBA) operates CPAVerify, a database that provides licensing information from more than 40 boards of accountancy.

 - Check whether there have been any enforcement actions against the licensee or CPA firm.
 If there has been enforcement action against a CPA or CPA firm, that information is available under the “public documents” section of the licensee/firm “detail” page.
 NOTE: You must turn off all pop-up blockers in order to see the full record.

 - Interview the prospective CPA either by telephone or in person.
 A common inquiry is, “What type of accounting work do you typically perform?”
 Compare the CPA’s experience to your service needs.